billbo99/FactorioExtended-Plus-Revisited/README.md

-# FactorioExtended-Plus: Mineable_Ores
+# FactorioExtended-Plus: Revisited

 This mod changes how Titanium ore originates, rather that being leached from iron ore, its now mined from the ground.

 Titanium gears, rods and girders have been added as intermediates, and the below recipes updated to use them.

 ```
     Recipe                                  Gears       Rods        Plates      Girders